Business Continuity Is a High-Stakes Strategy

 This system gave LBM Advantage the assurance that if a disaster or disruption occurred, its team in the area could establish operations at a new location and access the most vital data immediately to keep operating.
 Prioritizing business continuity and disaster recovery will help LBM Advantage proactively mitigate risks.

 Today, companies across the country – and around the globe – are aware that illnesses, decentralized workforce, decentralized data, and work-from-home orders can also disrupt business continuity.
 The pandemic forced people to stay at home, limited the number of people that can work in a facility, and interrupted some services that businesses rely on.

-Overall, the key is to create a business continuity plan that provides a business or organization with the flexibility it needs to continue operations, even if its employees can’t work on-premises — in some cases, for months at a time.
+Overall, the key is to create a business continuity and disaster recovery plan that provides a business or organization with the flexibility it needs to continue operations, even if its employees can’t work on-premises — in some cases, for months at a time.
 For many companies and organizations, the key to agility and sustainability is the cloud.

 Virtual Systems Can Help You Create a Comprehensive Business Continuity Plan

 For many businesses, data is one of your biggest assets.
 If you’ve done a business impact analysis and found your disaster recovery plans to be lacking, the experts at Virtual Systems can help you develop strategies to enable rapid recovery in the event of potential data disruption or loss.